Haughley: Public houses, businesses and other facilities

 Haughley once possessed many inns and public houses.
-The Kings Arms is the last remaining in the village.
-Pubs that have now closed include The Fox, The White Horse, The Railway Tavern, The Crown, The Globe, The Angel, The Mulberry Tree, The Hen, The Cock as well as many other beer houses.
+Now closed pubs include The Fox, The White Horse, The Railway Tavern, The Crown, The Globe, The Angel, The Mulberry Tree, The Hen, and The Cock as well as many other beer houses.
+The last pub, the Kings Arms, will close on 16 September 2023.

 The village post office is one of the oldest in the United Kingdom in continuous use, opening in 1848, with Jasper Pritty its first postmaster.
 He was succeeded by Alfred Woods (from 1896 to 1936) then the Edwards family.
 Additionally the village has a veterinary surgeons, a Co-op store, hairdressers, second-hand furniture shop and an Indian restaurant.
 A butchers, newsagents, electrical store, greengrocers, general store and fish and chip shop closed after many years in the 1990s.

 Haughley Crawford's Primary School is situated adjacent to the church (it takes its name from William Henry Crawford, a rich clergyman and owner of Haughley Park in the mid 19th century who left charitable bequests in his will).
 In the 1950s a RAF Meteor jet fighter crash landed in the field beyond the school, killing the pilot Peter Phillips - believed to have sacrificed his life to save the children of the school from a direct hit.
 Hillcroft Preparatory School, an independent school, was located at Walnut Tree Manor in Haughley Green from 1911 until 2007, when it merged with the Finborough School.